WHERE TO SURF IN SIMEULUE

 While reaching Simeulue Island isn’t a journey of epic proportions, it’s not quite as simple as a direct flight to Denpasar either.

-Step 3: Once you’ve arrived in Sinabang, it’s a short 30-minute drive to the vast majority of the island’s surf-oriented accommodation, the bulk of which are concentrated along Simeulue’s southeast coast.
+Step 3: Once your flight has arrived in Simeulue, it’s a short 30-minute or less drive to the vast majority of the island’s surf-oriented accommodation, the bulk of which are concentrated along Simeulue’s southeast coast.
 Airport pickup is organised with your hosts during the booking process.

 Hot tip: A man calling himself Charlie lurks around the entrance to Medan’s airport.
 Claiming to be affiliated with surf camps on Simeulue and Nias, he scares onward-travelling surfers by telling them that there’s only a finite number of board bags allowed on each flight — the only way to guarantee your boards get on the flight, he says, is to go through check-in and security with him as your chaperone.
 While certainly misleading, Charlie’s operation is actually quite helpful; with a few strategic words to the relevant officials, he manages to streamline what’s usually a tiresome affair.
 The inevitable request for payment comes at the end of the whole process — if you’re a group of three, 100,000 Rp will do.